The Agency Gap in AI-Supported Writing: How Reactive and Proactive Agent Designs Shape Multimodal Reasoning: Methods

 \subsection{Participants}

+A total of 81 university students participated in the study.
+Two were excluded from analysis because their written responses contained fewer than 20 words, resulting in a final sample of 79 participants.
+Recruitment was conducted via Prolific Academic, and participants were compensated £8 for approximately one hour of engagement.
+An \textit{a priori} power analysis for the primary two-condition comparison indicated a minimum of 72 participants (36 per condition) for a medium effect ($f = 0.25$), power of 0.80, and $\alpha = 0.05$.
+This calculation was used to plan the primary comparison and should not be interpreted as guaranteeing adequate power for every secondary model.
+The ENA and ordinal regression analyses therefore used prespecified, parsimonious models together with nonparametric tests, effect sizes, and diagnostic checks.
+The condition-specific mediation analyses involved 39 and 40 participants, respectively, and were treated as exploratory; their uncertainty was evaluated using 5{,}000-resample bootstrap confidence intervals rather than significance alone.

-A total of 81 participants completed the study.
-However, two participants were excluded from the analysis due to providing written responses shorter than 20 words, resulting in a final sample of 79 participants.
-This exceeded the minimum sample size (72 participants; 36 per condition) required by a priori power analysis (effect size $f = 0.25$, power = 0.80, $\alpha = 0.05$).
-Participants were recruited via Prolific\footnote{\url{https://www.prolific.co/}} and compensated £8 for approximately one hour of participation.
-Participants were randomly assigned to one of two experimental conditions: passive chatbot (39) or proactive chatbot (40).
-All participants were current students or graduates from medical or nursing programs.
-The sample comprised 45 females and 34 males, primarily aged 18-24 (28) and 25-34 (31); fewer participants belonged to age groups 35-44 (11), 45-54 (6), 55-64 (2), and 65 or older (1).
-Participants were distributed geographically across North/Central America (34), Europe (21), Africa (15), Australia (4), South America (2), and other regions (3).
-Educational backgrounds included Bachelor’s degrees (36), high school diploma or equivalent (18), Master’s degrees (11), vocational training or diplomas (7), Doctoral degrees (4), and other qualifications (3).
-Familiarity with GenAI tools was predominantly intermediate (42), beginner (25), advanced (9), expert (2), and none (1).
+Participants were randomly assigned to the reactive agent ($n = 39$) or proactive agent ($n = 40$) condition.
+All were current students or recent graduates from medical or nursing programs.
+The sample comprised 45 females and 34 males, primarily aged 18--24 ($n = 28$) and 25--34 ($n = 31$).
+Geographically, participants were distributed across North/Central America ($n = 34$), Europe ($n = 21$), Africa ($n = 15$), Australia ($n = 4$), South America ($n = 2$), and other regions ($n = 3$).
+Educational backgrounds included Bachelor's degrees ($n = 36$), high school diplomas or equivalents ($n = 18$), Master's degrees ($n = 11$), vocational diplomas or training ($n = 7$), Doctoral degrees ($n = 4$), and other qualifications ($n = 3$).
+Familiarity with GenAI tools was reported as intermediate ($n = 42$), beginner ($n = 25$), advanced ($n = 9$), expert ($n = 2$), and none ($n = 1$).